I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Others have speculated there were no attacks and that the whole affair was a case of mass hysteria.
 There have been many occurrences of this throughout history.

-The London Monster may have had a condition known as “piquerism.”
+- The London Monster, if there was one, may have had a condition known as “piquerism.”
 This involves a desire, usually driven by a sexual impulse, to puncture the skin of victims with sharp objects.
 In June 2007, a 25-year-old American called Frank Ranieri was arrested and charged with assault.
 Allegedly, he paid women large sums of money so they would allow him to stab them in the buttocks with nails, pins, or pens.

 - “The London Monster: Terror on the Streets in 1790.”
 Jonathan Sale, The Independent, December 2, 2003.